Considerations for Best Results

 - Allow Popups.
 Turn off the popup blocker before starting the exam.
-Turn it back on after you submit it.
+Turn it back on after you submit your exam.
 If you have a firewall installed, it may not let you take the test.
 Either disable it temporarily or go to a non-firewalled computer to take the test.

-- Do not use any other applications, unless otherwise directed by your Instructor.
+- Do not use any other applications, unless directed by your Instructor.
 You may wish to write longer essay answers in a plain text editor.
-Although using a word processor gives you a backup copy, switching between applications or leaving Bb alone (for 3 hours) could cause problems or log you out of the test.
+Although using a text editor gives you a backup copy, switching between applications or leaving Bb alone (for 3 hours) could cause problems or log you out of the test.
 Bb times out after 3 hours of inactivity.
 Typing an answer in a text box does not count as activity.
-Clicking a Save button will reset the 3-hour Bb clock, but not your ISP clock.
+Clicking a Save button will reset the 3-hour Bb clock, but not your dial-up ISP clock.

 - Start ASAP.
 If you have a time frame given by your instructor, begin as soon as possible.
 If you have a technical problem, you are more likely to have time to find a solution.
 Waiting until the final hour of the final day of the appointed time may be your ticket to serious problems.

 - To enter the exam, click the link once and wait.
 Sometimes it takes a while to load the exam.
 If you click twice, you can get a message saying you already took the exam and will not be able to begin.
 Wait for the page to load completely before starting the exam.

 Force Completion = you must complete the test in one session.
 Leaving the exam by clicking outside it may lock it.
 Answers not saved will not be recorded.